2025 edition

 • Large customer base (M&A, accounting, consulting, law firms, PE, etc.)

-• Wide functionality suite
+• Wide suite of developed functionality

 • Strong API integrations and Data Cortex